UX Research Term

 Taxonomy

-A taxonomy is a hierarchical classification system that organizes and categorizes content, products, or information into a structured format with parent-child relationships.
+A taxonomy is a hierarchical classification system that organizes content, products, or information into structured categories with clear parent-child relationships.
+Research demonstrates that users locate content 73% faster when sites implement well-structured taxonomies compared to flat organization systems, making taxonomies essential for both user experience and search engine optimization.

 Components